 Note that for cops, a common tactic of Lying to the Perp involves pretending the other guy talked.

 See Mexican Standoff for a more specific example of this trope.
-Related to Cold Equation, Teeth-Clenched Teamwork, We ARE Struggling Together and Inevitable Mutual Betrayal.
+Related to Cold Equation, Morton's Fork, Teeth-Clenched Teamwork, We ARE Struggling Together and Inevitable Mutual Betrayal.
 Possibly related to A House Divided.
 Contrast Rats in a Box, Power of Trust, and Game of Chicken.

 - Discussed in Tom Strong.
 Tom, attempting to prevent his world from being taken over by super-advanced Aztecs, is captured by them and released by their cyber-god, who asks to be released from his virtual prison in return.
 Though Tom is wary that the god will continue to take over parallel worlds, he keeps the bargain.
 The god chooses to quit the Aztec conquest, ruling the worlds that have already been conquered, and explains to Tom why he chose to trust him based on this dilemma.

 - In The Incredible Hercules, both Hercules and his partner Amadeus Cho are captured by the Greek god Hephaestus.
 The rooms they're trapped in both have a switch which will open the other cell's door and allow escape, but will flood the room of the person who pressed it with a gas that not even Hercules can survive.
 Once the countdown starts, both Herc and Cho press their buttons instantly, setting each other free.
 Hilariously, Hephaestus hadn't considered this possiblity and was highly irritated.